How Do I Set Up House Utilities When I Move?

 How to set up electricity and gas

 Try to plan ahead by at least two weeks.
-Schedule the lights and gas to be switch over to you on the day after your lease starts or you take ownership.
+Schedule the lights and gas to be switched over to you on the day after your lease starts or you take ownership.
 You’ll be glad to have power and gas while you’re moving in, cleaning, or making any necessary repairs.

 Water